Florence Devereux (b.1989, UK)

 2013, Edinburgh College of Art Summer Show, Edinburgh.
 UK.
 Painting

-My work combines sculpture, photography, performance and collective curation to explore how animism can blur modernity’s ontological boundaries.
+My work combines sculpture, photography, performance, collective curation and an astrological practice to explore how animism can blur modernity’s ontological boundaries.
 Playing with the boundary making/braking potential of this viewpoint, I aim to create an ambiguous relationship between humans and our internal and external environments.